qtoggle/tuya-convert-os/README.md

 ## Troubleshooting

-You can login remotely using SSH/Putty and use default Raspbian credentials (username `pi`, password `raspberrypi`).
+You can login remotely using SSH/Putty and use default Raspbian credentials (username `pi`, password `raspberry`).

 The frontend is provided by a service called `tcfrontend`.
 It is also responsible for spawning tuya-convert scripts in the background.
 You can read its log using `journactl`: